majisoftware/react-prism/README.md

 > **NOTE**: you will also need to include Prism's CSS.
 When installed with npm, its stylesheets are at `node_modules/prismjs/themes/*.css`.

+> **NOTE x 2**: to support languages other than JavaScript, you'll have to manually `import` the language from Prism.
+For example, to add Bash support, do `import 'prismjs/components/prism-bash'`.

 ## License

 MIT